UMDOER/PSYC341OER/_pages/attention-consciousness/consciousness.md

 ## Conscious Experiences
 Contemplate the unique experience of being you at this moment!
 You, and only you, have direct knowledge of your own conscious experiences.
 At the same time, you cannot know consciousness from anyone else’s inside view.
 How can we begin to understand this fantastic ability to have private, conscious experiences?

-A man smiles with eyes closed.
-At the most basic level all of conscious experience is unique to each individual.
-[Image: Étienne Ljóni Poisson, https://goo.gl/mbo5VJ, CC BY-NC-SA 2.0, https://goo.gl/Toc0ZF]
 In a sense, everything you know is from your own vantage point, with your own consciousness at the center.
 Yet the scientific study of consciousness confronts the challenge of producing general understanding that goes beyond what can be known from one individual’s perspective.

 To delve into this topic, some terminology must first be considered.
 The term consciousness can denote the ability of a person to generate a series of conscious experiences one after another.
 Here we include experiences of feeling and understanding sensory input, of a temporal sequence of autobiographical events, of imagination, of emotions and moods, of ideas, of memories—the whole range of mental contents open to an individual.